ablwr/ablwr.github.io/_posts/2023-08-11-researching-file-formats-1-fasta-database-format.md

 This blog post is part of a series on file formats research.
 See [this introduction post](https://bits.ashleyblewer.com/blog/2023/08/04/researching-file-formats-library-of-congress-sustainability-of-digital-formats/) for more information.

-Update: The format definition is online here: [FASTA Database Format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000622.shtml).
+Update: The official format definition is now online here: [FASTA Database Format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000622.shtml).
 [Comments welcome](https://www.loc.gov/preservation/digital/formats/contact_format.shtml) directly to the Library of Congress.

 First format: FASTA!